mmlabs-mindmaze/mmpack/docs/man/1/mmpack_mkprefix.rst

 DESCRIPTION
 ===========
-**mmpack-prefix** allows you to create a new prefix in folder specified by *prefix-path* which will pull packages from *repo_url* vwhose URL is optionally set by **--url** and whose short name is given optionally by **--name**.
+**mmpack mkprefix** allows you to create a new prefix in folder specified by *prefix-path* which will pull packages from *repo_url* vwhose URL is optionally set by **--url** and whose short name is given optionally by **--name**.